RapidiaTechInc/Marlin/README.md

 - E: extruder number, indexed from 1.
 Default value is 0, meaning modify all extruders.
 - V: length in mm (decimal) of theoretical filament used.
 Default value is 0. **Note**: it is advisable to use the `N` field instead of `V` as it supports greater precision than the floating point parsing of the `V` field.
 - N: length in nm of theoretical filament used.
 Default value is 0. **Note**: this field is in nanometres, which are 10^-6 mm.
 This field is preferred over use of the `V` field as it employs greater precision.
+- U: length in um of theoretical filament used.
+Default value is 0. **Note**: this field is in micrometres, which are 10^-3 mm.
 - S: save mileage immediately (default: true)

 Example command: